LDrevych/Test-task/README.md

     When the user scrolls the content, the search foams to the top.
 Also, the content is filtered when the user types the title of the movie

 # Time

+This time only covers of adding code to the project and also doesn't include time for updating README.md and video recording
 <img width="1512" alt="Screenshot 2023-08-25 at 13 35 39" src="https://github.com/LDrevych/Test-task/assets/105346496/928ce903-5a00-40b7-9b8e-41a9e57731c8">

+Total time base on current time: 1:52

 # Result
 Due to an issue with Github which can only upload videos less than 10MB records from the Simulator will be published into Google Drive